11 effective tips to save energy in winter2 minutes reading

 Turn off the lights

 Leaving all the lights on can be nice, but it’s also an energy-consuming move.
 When leaving a room, remember to turn off the switch.
 After all, it just takes a flick of the finger to turn it back on.
-With Hilo smart home in-wall switches, dimmers and bulbs, you can even adjust your lighting remotely with the mobile app.
+With Hilo smart home in-wall switches and dimmers, you can even adjust your lighting remotely with the mobile app.

 Opt for LED lights